-The development site is currently in agricultural use and is classified as Grade 3a (good) and 3b (moderate) quality agricultural land.
-The size of the development site would be approximately 7.34ha, of which an area of approximately 2.65ha would be for the exploration site (well pad and access track) and an area of approximately 4.69ha for the extended flow test pipeline and the gas grid connection.
+The development site is currently in agricultural use, primarily for dairy cattle and is classified as Grade 3a (good) and grade 3b (moderate) quality agricultural land.
+The size of the development site would be approximately 6.54ha, of which an area of approximately 1.9ha would be for the exploration site, 2.2ha for the access works within DHFCS and an area of approximately 2.44ha for the extended flow test pipeline and the gas grid connection.